kagron/NaperIndex/README.md

 1. Download the latest release of PHP from [here](https://secure.php.net/downloads.php)
 2. Download the lastest version of Composer [here](https://getcomposer.org/)
-3. Open command prompt/terminal and type `composer global require "laravel/installer"` 3a.
-Make sure to place composer's system-wide vendor bin directory in your $PATH so the laravel executable can be located by your       system.
+3. Open command prompt/terminal and type `composer global require "laravel/installer"`
 4. Download the latest release of git from [here](https://git-scm.com/)
 5. Download the latest version of NPM/NodeJS from [here](https://www.npmjs.com/get-npm)
 6. Type `git clone https://github.com/kagron/NaperIndex.git` into your command prompt/terminal